Failinis

 Failinis [FAW IHN-ish] or Ṡalinnis/Shalinnis (Note: The lenited-s (ṡ or "sh") is pronounced /h/.) is a dog in the Mythological Cycle of Irish literature, belonging to Lugh Lámhfhada of the Tuatha Dé Danann; it was one of the eric (reparation) items exacted from the sons of Tuireann.

-It was originally the a hound-whelp of the smith or the king of Iruaith (Ioruath, Hiruaidhe, etc.).
+It was originally the hound-whelp of the smith or the king of Iruaith (Ioruath, Hiruaidhe, etc.).
 Later on, Lugh's Failinis (var.
 Fer Mac) belonged to a foreign threesome from Iruaith that came to Ireland, and encountered by the Fíanna led by Fionn mac Cumhaill in the Fenian cycle.

 Name variants

 The puppy is referred to as the "whelp of the royal smith of Ioruath" but otherwise unnamed in the 12th century Lebor Gabála Érenn ("Book of Invasions") version of the story of the sorrows of the sons of Tuireann.
 (Note: Ioruath, a legendary Scandinavian kingdom.)

-It is named Failinis in the lengthier, romance version of this story, Fate of the Children of Tuireann (abbreviated OCT) (Note: (Macalister 1941) anticipates (O'Rahilly 1946) with the OCT abbreviation, but O'Rahilly's spelling (Chloinne) will be preferred over Macalister's spelling in his notes (Oidheadh Cloinne Tuireann).) of much later date, with the earliest manuscript dating to the 17th century.
+It is named Failinis in the lengthier, romance version of this story, Fate of the Children of Tuireann (Oidheadh Chloinne Tuireann, abbreviated OCT) (Note: (Macalister 1941) anticipates (O'Rahilly 1946) with the OCT abbreviation, but O'Rahilly's spelling (Chloinne) will be preferred over Macalister's spelling in his notes (Oidheadh Cloinne Tuireann).) of much later date, with the earliest manuscript dating to the 17th century.

 Eugene O'Curry hypothesized the name Failinis to be a transposition of "Inis Fáil (Island of Fail)", an ancient name for Ireland; R. A. S. Macalister also stating that the name "sounds like an extra-ordinary mythological mix-up".

 However this "mix-up" was far from modern.
 As Rudolf Thurneysen noted, a virtually identical name for the pup, Failinis (Note: Also transcribed "Fáilinis'" by Scowcroft.) or Ṡalinnis /Shalinnis, (Note: Thurneysen gives "Salinnis" but "Ṡalinnis" is the correct Irish spelling given by (Stern 1900), while "Salinnis" is given in the German translation.) occurs in a medieval 11th or early 12th century ballad from the Fenian cycle.
 (Note: Thus the Ossianic poem is "hardly younger than ICT", the tract in the Lebor Gabála Érenn.)

 The dog's name is Fer Mac (var.
 Fermac) in the prose version of the ballad's story in The Colloquy with the Ancients of the Fenian Cycle.
 Although names and circumstances differ, the link between the ballad and the Acallam have been made by A. G. van Hamel and Richard M. Scowcroft.